Demo

 • Teach courses in the English Department (teaching assignment may include evening/weekend, online, hybrid, and off-campus sections);

-• Incorporate an equity-minded approach to teaching and learning;
+• Incorporate an equal opportunity approach to teaching and learning;

 • Provide on-campus and/or online instruction in English designed to promote effective learning;

-• Create a positive and inclusive learning environment for students using diverse teaching methods to support and enhance student success;
+• Create a positive and inclusive learning environment for students using various teaching methods to support and enhance student success;

 • Develop, assess, and analyze student achievement of course learning outcomes with goal of enhancing and improving student learning;